Mokshhkr/Airline-Operations-Data-Analysis-SQL-/README.md

 Grouped flights by departure airport, calculated total flights, and applied ranking to identify busiest airports.

 ---
+## 📊 Key Insights

+- Identified a subset of tickets that were not linked to boarding passes, highlighting potential gaps in the check-in or boarding process
+- Observed that booking data required standardization for consistent reporting and analysis
+- Recognized patterns in product/store performance using ranking techniques, which can be applied to identify top-performing segments
+- Quarterly analysis helped compare performance trends across different time periods and identify high-performing intervals
+- Airport ranking revealed which locations handled the highest flight traffic, useful for operational and resource planning

+---
 ## 📊 Key Learnings

 - Strong understanding of SQL joins across multiple tables